PiWebswiss/Blokus-Game/README.md

 A lightweight, browser-only Blokus-style game.
 Play locally with up to 4 players, mixing humans and CPUs, directly from a single HTML file.

+*Work in progress:** This project is actively developed and may change without notice.
 <!-- ### You can play it here: https://piwebswiss.github.io/blokus/
  -->
 ![alt text](<image/Screenshot 2025-10-25 143510.png>)